 A. Purple and White Award- This award is available to ANY dorm resident student who is not receiving any other institutional scholarship or award.
-If you are interested in applying for the Purple and White award, fill out the application in its entirety and send it to the attention of the Financial Aid Office at

-- Ranger College, 1100 College Circle, Ranger, TX 76470.
-The application will be reviewed and if granted, you will be notified.
-The deadline for applying for this award is September 1 of each school year, however to enhance your chance of receiving this award, you are advised to apply as soon as possible.
-The amount of this award is \$250 per semester. - B. Presidential scholarship This scholarship is offered by the President of Ranger College and covers tuition, fees and dorm fees.
-Students who receive the Presidential Scholarship must work 12 hours a week (two hours Monday through Thursday and four hours on Friday mornings) in a capacity assigned by the President.
-The Presidential scholarship is based on superior academic qualifications.
-If you are interested in receiving the Presidential Scholarship, please contact the President at 254.647.3234, ext.
-7034.
+If you are interested in applying for the Purple and White B. This scholarship is offered by the President of Ranger College and covers tuition, fees, and dorm fees.
+Students who receive the Presidential Scholarship must work 12 hours per week in a capacity assigned by the Vice President.
+The Presidential Scholarship is based on superior academic qualifications.
+If you are interested in receiving the Presidential Scholarship, please complete the application found on the Ranger College website and submit to presidentialscholar@rangercollege.edu.